explainers-by-googlers/clipboard-contents-id/README.md

 2. Timestamp of the last change (or call that detected it)
 3. Hash of the clipboard contents
-4. Random 128-bit number without any specified scheme or significance \- other than “after something is written to the clipboard, `contentsID()` should yield a different value than it did before the write”
+4. Random 128-bit number without any specified scheme or significance \- other than “after something is written to the clipboard, `contentsId()` should yield a different value than it did before the write”

 Preferred approach is 4, for the following reasons: